katewang1/Employee_Attrition_Analysis/README.md

 <img align="left" src="https://github.com/Insmire/Employee_Attrition_Analysis/blob/main/resources/hard_v_soft_costs.png" width="500" />

-According to the Work Institute, most of the cost from employee churn actually comes from hidden or “soft” costs, such as loss of productivity, knowledge and time.
+According to the Work Institute, most of the cost of employee churn comes from hidden or “soft” costs, such as loss of productivity, knowledge, and time.
 Trading out one employee for another is not an even trade.
-As you can see in the graph below, there is a significant amount of time where money is being lost before a new hire starts to produce a return for the company, and an even longer time before they can get to the level of engagement and productivity of the employee whose shoes they are filling.
+As you can see in the graph below, there is a significant amount of time where money is being lost before a new hire starts to produce a return for the company and an even longer time before they can get to the level of engagement and productivity of the employee whose shoes they are filling.
 </br>
 </br>

-When an organization loses an employee, this really equates to approximately 1.5 – 2x the previous employee’s annual salary in hard costs.
+When an organization loses an employee, this equates to approximately 1.5 – 2x the previous employee’s annual salary in hard costs.
 Money that could have gone into keeping the employee happy and retaining them.
-For hourly workers, approximately $1,500, and estimates range based on type of position and seniority.
+For hourly workers, approximately $1,500, and estimates range based on the type of position and seniority.

 <img align="right" src="https://github.com/Insmire/Employee_Attrition_Analysis/blob/main/resources/employee_cost_to_value.png" width="500" />